-"When it works, outsourcing offers companies compelling strategic and financial advantages,"
+"When it works, outsourcing offers companies compelling strategic and financial advantages."

 -Booz|Allen|Hamilton.
 Profits or Perils?
-The Bottom line of Outsourcing
+The Bottom Line of Outsourcing

-For all of its advantages, however, outsourcing does not relieve an organization of its responsibility to secure data and protect systems, especially where regulatory compliance is an issue.
+For all of its advantages, however, outsourcing does not relieve an organization of its responsibility to secure data and protect systems, especially where regulatory compliance is a factor.
 Although an IT provider may have the ability to deliver an IT infrastructure of sufficient size and availability, this does not mean that the provider has the capability to fully understand the company's unique needs and requirements, including critical information assets and regulatory requirements.
-By articulating the knowledge, skills, and abilities associated with key IT security functions, enterprises can clearly articulate workforce requirements for outsourced IT, before contracts are signed and- more importantly- before problems arise.
+By delineating the knowledge, skills, and abilities associated with key IT security functions, enterprises can clearly articulate workforce requirements for outsourced IT, before contracts are signed and-more importantly-before problems arise.

-For many large enterprises and federal government agencies, the primary drivers for
+For many large enterprises and federal government agencies, the primary drivers for generally lower-cost than building the capability internally.

-"One caveat of outsourcing is that you can outsource business functions, but you cannot outsource the risk and responsibility to a third party." -Verizon 2012 Data Breach Investigations Report sourcing are expertise and organizational flexibility.
+"One caveat of outsourcing is that you can outsource business functions, but you cannot outsource the risk and responsibility to a third party."

+-Verizon 2012 Data Breach Investigations Report sourcing are expertise and organizational flexibility.
 For small to medium businesses, outsourcing is often an unavoidable reality, especially for those whose core business is not closely linked to technology.
-Outsourcing makes it possible for smaller enterprises to enjoy many of the same capabilities as larger ones, but with more predictable- and generally lower- cost than building the capability internally.
+Outsourcing makes it possible for smaller enterprises to enjoy many of the same capabilities as larger ones, but with more predictable-and